theupdateframework/python-tuf/README.rst

 Note: Development of TUF occurs on the "develop" branch of this repository.

+Contributions can be made by submitting GitHub pull requests.
+Submitted code should follow our `code style guidelines <https://github.com/secure-systems-lab/code-style-guidelines>`_, which provide examples of what to do (or not to do) when writing Python code.

 To facilitate development and installation of edited version of the code base, developers are encouraged to install `Virtualenv <https://virtualenv.pypa.io/en/latest/index.html>`_, which is a tool to create isolated Python environments.
 It includes